saicumbulam/System-Design/distributed-architecture/Design Patterns/Chroreography.md

-# What
-each component of the system participate in the decision-making process about the workflow of a business transaction, instead of relying on a central point of control.

-# Why
 A common pattern for communication is to use a centralized service that acts as the orchestrator for microservices. it also manages the workflow of the entire business transaction.
 - tight coupling between the orchestrator and other services that participate in processing of the business transaction.
 - To execute tasks in a sequence, the orchestrator needs to have some domain knowledge about the responsibilities of those services.